mirage/ocaml-dns/README.md

 ## Installation

-You first need to install [OCaml](https://ocaml.org) (at least 4.04.0) and [opam](https://opam.ocaml.org), the OCaml package manager (at least 2.0.0) on your machine (you can use opam to install an up-to-date OCaml (`opam switch 4.07.1`)).
+You first need to install [OCaml](https://ocaml.org) (at least 4.07.0) and [opam](https://opam.ocaml.org), the OCaml package manager (at least 2.0.0) on your machine (you can use opam to install an up-to-date OCaml (`opam switch 4.07.1`)).
 You may want to follow the [mirage installation instructions](https://mirage.io/wiki/install) to get `mirage` installed on your computer.

-µDNS is not released yet, but you can install it and its dependencies via opam:
+You can install it and its dependencies via opam:
-`opam pin add dns https://github.com/roburio/udns.git`
+`opam pin add dns --dev`

 Now the µDNS library is installed, and you can try out the examples.
 Find some examples at the [unikernel repository](https://github.com/roburio/unikernels).